GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/node-js-demo.md

 The code above utilizes the `@opentelemetry/host-metrics` package to collect host metrics and the `@opentelemetry/exporter-metrics-otlp-proto` package to send the metrics to Greptime.
 It defines a `main` function that uses the `minimist` package to parse command-line arguments and extract the values of the database host address, database name, username, and password.

 The function also creates a `PeriodicExportingMetricReader` that periodically exports metrics to Greptime.
 It constructs an authorization header using the command-line arguments when exporting metrics to Greptime.
-For more detail about the code, you can refer to [OpenTelemetry Documentation](https://opentelemetry.io/docs/instrumentation/js/getting-started/nodejs/).
+For more details about the code, you can refer to the [OpenTelemetry Documentation](https://opentelemetry.io/docs/instrumentation/js/getting-started/nodejs/).

 Now we can run the application like this: